Giung Nam, 2026-03-20

 Using a neural network , parameterized by , the approximated reverse process can be written in the same form.
 The discrete-time and continuous-time diffusion losses are given by:

-Continuous-time SDE formulation
+Continuous-time formulation (SDE, ODE)

-DDPM injects noise in a variance-preserving manner on a discrete-time grid:
+DDIM injects noise on a discrete-time grid:

 Discrete Diffusion